forayconsulting/slack-stealth-mcp/README.md

 ## Features

-- **Zero-Friction Auth**: Log in to Slack in a browser window—tokens are captured automatically
+- **Zero-Friction Auth**: Just ask Claude about Slack—if you're not logged in, a browser opens automatically
 - **No Admin Approval**: Uses your existing session, not a Slack App
 - **Stealth Reading**: Fetch messages without marking them as read
 - **Multi-Workspace**: Support multiple Slack workspaces